efortlex-africa/mobiletest/README.md

 A new Flutter project to test your firebase skill.

+They will use Firebase for the auth and also use it for the google signin they should exempt the Twitter signin.
+Once the user login the next screen should have a button that logs the user out

 ## Getting Started

 This project is a starting point for a Flutter application.